 How do we support learners?
 We strive to meet the needs of all pupils, whatever their ability or level of need.
 Children have the right to progress and reach their potential.
 By adapting our teaching of Physical Education, we support the needs of those children who have disabilities, English as an additional language or special gifts and talents.

-We use the FFT website to identify which pupils are making progress and are able to meet the expected standard for individual year groups.
+We use the Insight Assessment website to identify which pupils are making progress and are able to meet the expected standard for individual year groups.

 We offer opportunities for pupils to deepen their knowledge, understanding, skills and ability in PE: